Vonage/vivid-3/libs/components/src/lib/dialog/README.md

 </style>
 <vwc-dialog open
     headline="Dialog with footer"
-    content="To quote Michael Carini, although we should never apologize for being ourselves, we should apologize for the times that we are not.">
+    text="To quote Michael Carini, although we should never apologize for being ourselves, we should apologize for the times that we are not.">
     <div slot="footer" class="demo-footer">
         <vwc-button appearance="outlined" label="Cancel"></vwc-button>
         <vwc-button appearance="filled" label="Action"></vwc-button>